-Dates: April 2 – 24 (the quest takes place every day of the school holidays).
+When: April 1 – 16 2023, 10am – 5pm (the quest takes place every day of the school holidays).

-Price: £1.50 for the quest in addition to the normal ticket price £17.60/adult, £10.60/child).
+Price: £2 for the quest in addition to the normal ticket price.
 Book online and save

-Easter egg adventure at Ham House
+Easter Egg Adventure at Ham House

 Nature trails are always fun, especially if there’s chocolate at the end of them!
 This Easter holiday National Trust property Ham House is hosting a trail where children can discover the pretty gardens and be rewarded with an Easter treat at the end.

-Easter Duck Trail at the London Wetland Centre
+Duck Detectives at the London Wetland Centre

-Dates: April 14 – 18 from 10am to 5pm (last entry 4pm)
+When: April 1 – 16 2023; from 10am to 5pm (last entry 4pm)

 Price: £3 per child, booking not needed.

-Easter egg hunts at Morden Hall Park
+Easter Egg Hunt at Morden Hall Park

 An egg-citing Easter trail awaits families at Morden Hall Park in South London.
 Follow the trail, enjoy nature-inspire activities and be rewarded with a chocolate egg at the end.

 When: April 5 – 10, 2023; 10am – 4pm